equinor/omnia-tutorial/exercises/consume/README.rst

       df_plot.plot(title ="Yearly Oil Production per Wellbore", ax=ax) plt.legend(fontsize="x-small", loc='upper right')

-  Note: if running this in DataBricks then wrap the last line in a *display()* block so it is shown correctly e.g.
+  Note: if running this in Databricks then you need to also add the following line directly after the above to show the plot:

-  TODO: Below code does not work... display(df_plot) works-ish...
-We do not get the nice graph as pictured in completed notebook below.

    .. code:: python

       ...
-      display(plt.legend(fontsize="x-small", loc='upper right')
+      display(fig)

 A completed notebook is provided at https://github.com/equinor/omnia-tutorial/blob/master/exercises/consume/solution/consume-from-api.ipynb.

-This notebook can be viewed online in github run locally, in the cloud or imported directly into DataBricks.
+This notebook can be viewed online in github, run locally, in the cloud or imported directly into DataBricks.

 Consuming an API from PowerBI
 -----------------------------